writechoiceorg/rocketlawyer/pages/ux-component-events.md

         }
      ```

-- **Description:** This event is fired by the `RocketDocEUI` once the user clicks the "Continue" button.
-This tells the ParentUI that the `RocketDocEUI` is aware of the user asking to go to the next page and before calling the RLBE.
+- **Description:** This event is fired by the RocketDocument Embedded UX once the user clicks the "Continue" button.
+This tells the ParentUI that the RocketDocument Embedded UX is aware of the user asking to go to the next page and before calling the RLBE.

 #### Event: loading-previous-page